Ed-Fi-Alliance-OSS/Ed-Fi-Analytics-Middle-Tier/docs/installation.md

 are available in several flavors:

 * Raw source code (see build instructions below)
-* `EdFi.AnalyticsMiddleTier.zip` (approx 2 MB) is a .NET Core
+* `EdFi.AnalyticsMiddleTier.zip` (approx 2 MB) is a .NET
-  framework-dependent deployment, meaning that you must have the [.NET Core 3.0 SDK and Runtime](https://www.microsoft.com/net/download) installed on the system on which you wish to run the application.
+  framework-dependent deployment, meaning that you must have the [.NET 8.0 SDK and Runtime](https://www.microsoft.com/net/download) installed on the system on which you wish to run the application.
 * `EdFi.AnalyticsMiddleTier-win10.x64.zip` (approx 30 MB) is a self-contained
-  deployment, meaning that you can run it without downloading and installing .NET Core 3.0.
+  deployment, meaning that you can run it without downloading and installing .NET 8.0.

 Choose an appropriate version, download, and unzip the files.